CMDT/awesome-ai-foundry/contributing.md

 - Make sure your submission is not a duplicate.
 - Follow the following format: `- [EMOJI] LINK (DESCRIPTION).`
 - Keep descriptions simple.
-- Make an individual pull request for each suggestion.
+- Try to limit the no. of resources raised for each pull request.
 - The pull request and commit should have a useful title.

 ## Feedback